tidepool-org/octopus/README.md

 Authenticated calls must use a standard Tidepool authentication token in the headers.
 See the login function within [platform-client](https://github.com/tidepool-org/platform-client/blob/master/index.js) for details on how to log in and get one.

-Here is what we expect to implement for the next version:
+As of Jan 15, 2015 here is what we have implemented for the current version:

 ## Status